naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

 - For `CREATE`: file must exist to count as satisfied.
 - For `EDIT`: file must exist **and** have been modified since the task was created (to avoid counting pre-existing files from other specs).
-- If task metadata does not include a reliable creation date, fall back to:
-  - Git history if available, or
-  - A conservative heuristic (e.g., require explicit file references in the task description).

 ### 4.2 Run Validation Commands